joshuamataaraya/SoccerAnalysis/README.md

 	![Alt text](ImagesReadme/Tutorial5.png?raw=true "Tutorial5")

 ***Note: since the WebSocket simulates the upload of your internet speed, its highly recommended to use files with low sizes.
 We recommend two files located in our drive: https://drive.google.com/drive/folders/0B1b_MSFDPh5ZRXcxMF9zUmhvLXM?usp=sharing one for running a JUnit test, which uses a big size file with more resolution (more on dependencies) and the second is a small size file .mp4 which generates fairly good results and can be used for the upload on the WebBrowser.

+Also, the web page was designed for Google Chrome, take that into account.
+You need to select the file and press the "Subir video" button for the analysis to start.
+Also for the Groundtruth, select the video file and the groundtruth file and then upload the video with the "subir video" button under the Groundtruth Category.
+There's a small bug and problemas with optimization when doing multiple uploads on the same client.
+It's highly recommended to restart the server between uploads on these earlier versions.